-Since it could be used to fulfill your "Constitutions" LASC requirement, HI 112 will also cover relevant aspects of the US and Massachusetts state constitutions, primarily through self-paced online modules.
+Since it can be used to fulfill your "Constitutions" LASC requirement, HI 112 will also cover relevant aspects of the US and Massachusetts state constitutions, primarily through a module in each unit.
 This addresses Massachusetts General Laws, Chapter 73, Section 2A which reads: "In all state colleges the constitutions of the United States and of the commonwealth shall be taught as required subjects for the purpose of fitting the students, morally and intellectually, for the duties of citizenship."